 Federal guidelines for eligibility are applicable to loans, similar to grants and as stated in the Financial Aid Policies such as Attendance and Standards of Academic Progress.
 A Master Promissory Note and Entrance Loan Counseling for undergraduates must be completed before a loan request can be processed.
 Parent PLUS loans require the parent to complete a Master Promissory Note, but loan counseling is not required.

 Federal loans awarded prior to the start of a semester will be based upon the number of credits indicated by the student request.
 Federal loans are disbursed to students in two equal installments each semester, the first being applied after the 30-day mark of the semester and the second after the mid-point.
 Prior to loan disbursements, loans may be reduced if actual enrollment levels are lower than indicated on the request form.
-Disbursements will be cancelled if students are not enrolled in a minimum of six credits and any remaining balance will become the student’s responsibility to pay in full.
+Disbursements will be canceled if students are not enrolled in a minimum of six credits and any remaining balance will become the student’s responsibility to pay in full.

 Students with Federal loans are granted a deferment of repayment with continuous enrollment of six or more credits, and are granted a grace period of six months to begin repayment once a student graduates or drops below six credits.
 The grace period will begin immediately once a student drops below six credits.
 Exit Loan Counseling is also required for students once the grace period begins.